The Parish Council

 London E14 4HD

-5. This announcement is made by (e) _Sue Graham, Responsible Finance Officer
+5. This announcement is made by Sue Graham (Clerk and Responsible Finance Officer)

 The Parish Council has a grant budget for local groups and organisations.
 If you would like to apply please write to the clerk at the above address including the following information:

 When a planning application is made, the District Council have a duty to inform residents of neighbouring properties and to invite their observations.
 Similarly, the Parish Council is asked to consider and make observations on all planning applications in the village.
 Please note that South Somerset District Council DOES NOT routinely inform the Parish Council if it has received objections about the application.
 If you wish the Parish Council to take your comments into account in their deliberations, please make sure you either attend the Parish Council meeting in person or copy your comments to the Clerk in time for the meeting (check the date with the clerk beforehand.)
+You will still need to submit comments directly to the District Council.
 Residents submitting applications are also welcome to attend the meeting at which their application will be considered.
 Agendas for all parish council meetings are displayed on the noticeboard on the side of the shop at least 3 clear days in advance of the meetings.